VargaJoe/timeline-theories/docs/implementation-tasks.md

 ## Current Bugs & UX Issues

+- [x] **Mobile: Timeline Cards Width Issue**
+    - Timeline cards were wider than the header/page container causing horizontal overflow on mobile.
+    - Fixed by reducing grid minmax from 340px to 300px and adding mobile CSS constraints.
+    - Added timeline-list-grid CSS class for better mobile responsive targeting.
+- [x] **Mobile: Header Structure Improvement**
+    - Moved site title display to TopNavigationBar for consistent branding.
+    - Set showSiteTitle={false} on all PageHeader instances to avoid redundant titles.
+    - PageHeader now shows only page-specific titles and content under the main navigation.
 - [ ] **Trakt Import: Series Episode Titles Missing**
     - When importing from Trakt, episode titles are not brought over for series.
 - [ ] **DisplayName/Title/Year Handling**